Cloak & Dagger (1984 film): Video game

 Critical to the movie's plot is an Atari video game called Cloak & Dagger made for the Atari 5200.
-The arcade version appears in the movie; the Atari 5200 version was started but never completed.
-The game was under development with the title Agent X when the movie producers and Atari learned of each other's projects and decided to cooperate.
-This collaboration was part of a larger phenomenon, of films featuring video games as critical plot elements (as with Tron and The Last Starfighter) and of video game tie-ins to the same films (as with the Tron games for the Intellivision and other platforms).
+However, in reality Cloak & Dagger is an arcade-only game; no at-home consumer version existed prior to 2022, when the game was included in the compilation Atari 50.
+The illusion of Davey playing an Atari 5200 version was accomplished by outputting the signal from the arcade version into a television set.
+An Atari 5200 version was planned, but development on it never even started, due to Atari selling its consumer division to Jack Tramiel.
+The arcade game was under development with the title Agent X when the movie producers and Atari learned of each other's projects and decided to cooperate.
+This collaboration was part of a larger phenomenon of films featuring video games as critical plot elements (as with Tron and The Last Starfighter) and of video game tie-ins to the same films (as with the Tron games for the Intellivision and other platforms).

+The arcade version was released in a limited run with 139 different machines.

 Reception

 The film was released during the 1984 Summer Olympics.
 Universal said that the target audience of younger children would not be as interested in Olympics and the film would have less competition.
 The film grossed $9.7 million in the United States, $2.8 million of which came from its opening weekend.

 Cloak & Dagger received a 67% approval rating on Rotten Tomatoes based on 12 reviews, with an average rating of 5.8/10.
 On her review, Janet Maslin of The New York Times praised Franklin's direction, as well as the performances of Thomas and Coleman.
-Metacritic gave the film a score of 64 based on 7 reviews, indicating "generally favorable reviews".
+Metacritic gave the film a score of 64 based on 7 reviews, indicating "generally favorable" reviews.

 Neil Gaiman reviewed Cloak & Dagger for Imagine magazine, and stated that "director Richard Franklin's fascination with Alfred Hitchcock continues; and echoes, lines and themes of Hitchcock films crop up all through this engaging and enjoyable film".

-The 1996 movie guide "Seen That, Now What?", the film was given the rating of "B+", stating "Tight script, quick pace and light but not moronic tone makes this the rare entry that can be responsibly called family fare".
+In the 1996 movie guide "Seen That, Now What?", the film was given the rating of "B+", stating "Tight script, quick pace and light but not moronic tone makes this the rare entry that can be responsibly called family fare".

 Other adaptations

-The Woolrich's story has been adapted three more times:
+The Woolrich's story has been adapted three other times: